Recard1on/Stock-Market-Real-Time-Streaming-Pipeline/README.md

 ### Introduction

-In this project, you will execute an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.
-We are going to use different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.
+This project involves building an end-to-end real-time data engineering pipeline using stock market data streamed via Apache Kafka.
+The project utilizes technologies such as Python, Amazon Web Services (AWS), Glue, Athena, and SQL to facilitate data ingestion, transformation, and analysis.
+The pipeline is designed to process and analyze stock data in real-time, enabling timely insights and supporting data-driven financial decisions.

 ### Architecture